Featured image of post Nil slice versus empty slice in Go

 Don't fear the nil slice!

-When starting to code in Go, I encountered the following situation.
-I needed to create an empty slice, so I did:
+When starting to code in Go, we encountered the following situation.
+We needed to create an empty slice, so we did:

 slice := []string{}